 When he was released, he returned to Jerusalem to complete his studies at the Law Classes and, while at the Mughannam law firm, he helped to prepare a file requested of that firm by the national leadership.
 This file was eventually submitted to the British Commission of Inquiry set up to investigate the Buraq revolt, commonly known as the Shaw Commission.
 He also took part in preparing the case for the defense submitted by the Mughannam law firm to defend three militants who participated in that revolt: Fouad Hijazi, Atta al-Zeer, and Muhammad Jamjoum.
 All three were later sentenced to death by a British court.
 While in Jerusalem Shuqairi became acquainted with a number of nationalist leaders and lawyers including Awni Abd al-Hadi, Subhi al-Khadra, and Muhammad Izzat Darwaza.

-The Second Period, 1933–47: Practicing Law and Nationalist Activities
+Second Phase, 1933–47: Practicing Law and Nationalist Activities

 After he graduated from the Law Classes in 1933, Shuqairi began to practice law in Acre.
 He devoted a lot of time to land dispute cases and to defending the civil rights of the peasants.
 He took part in the funeral, held in Haifa, of Shaykh Izzeddin al-Qassam, who was killed by British security forces on 20 November 1935, and whom he had met.
 Shuqairi and a lawyer colleague, Muin al-Madi, volunteered to defend the followers of al-Qassam, who were tried by the British authorities in Jenin in December 1935.